 Explore how to setup an epileptic seizure simulation with the TVB graphical user interface.
 This lesson will show you how to program the epileptor model in the brain network to simulate a epileptic seizure originating in the hippocampus.
 It will also show how to upload and view mouse connectivity data, as well as give a short introduction to the python script interface of TVB.

-Learn how to simulate seizure events and epilepsy in The Virtual Brain.
-We will look at the paper: On the Nature of Seizure Dynamics which describes a new local model called the Epileptor, and apply this same model in The Virtual Brain.
+In this lesson you will learn how to simulate seizure events and epilepsy in The Virtual Brain.
+We will look at the paper On the Nature of Seizure Dynamics, which describes a new local model called the Epileptor, and apply this same model in The Virtual Brain.
 This is part 1 of 2 in a series explaining how to use the Epileptor.
 In this part, we focus on setting up the parameters.

 Brief introduction to Research Resource Identifiers (RRIDs), persistent and unique identifiers for referencing a research resource.

-Félix-Antoine Fortin from Calcul Québec gives an introduction to high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hand-on tutorial.
+This lesson gives an introduction to high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hands-on tutorial.
 Though some examples might seem specific to the Calcul Québec, all computing clusters in the Compute Canada network share the same software modules and environments.

 This lesson describes the principles underlying functional magnetic resonance imaging (fMRI), diffusion-weighted imaging (DWI), tractography, and parcellation.
 These tools and concepts are explained in a broader context of neural connectivity and mental health.